ngljcb/project_17140_coinbase/README.md

 # Coinbase Strategy Analysis
 ### Overview
-This repository contains a comprehensive analysis of Coinbase's strategy utilizing various strategic analysis frameworks such as SWOT, PESTEL, and concurrence analysis.
-The aim of this project is to provide insights into Coinbase's positioning within the cryptocurrency market, examining both internal and external factors influencing its strategy.
+This project contains a comprehensive analysis of Coinbase's strategy utilizing various strategic analysis frameworks such as SWOT, PESTEL, and concurrence analysis.
+The aim is to provide insights into Coinbase's positioning within the cryptocurrency market, examining both internal and external factors influencing its strategy.

 ### Contents
 1. <b>SWOT Analysis:</b> A detailed examination of Coinbase's strengths, weaknesses, opportunities, and threats, offering an internal perspective on its strategic landscape.